 The employment application form, GEO Employment Form, requires the employee to answer the administrative adjudication questions of: have not engaged in sexual abuse in a prison, jail, lockup, community confinement facility, juvenile facility, or other institution and have not been civilly or administratively adjudicated or convicted of engaging or attempting to engage in sexual activity in the community facilitated by force, overt or implied threats of force, or coercion, or if the victim did not consent or was unable to refuse.
 The agency's employment application was updated in March 2018 with the three questions.
 This application form is utilized for new hires.
 Staff must complete the Prison Rape Elimination Act Questionnaire Internal Promotion/Transfer for any promotions.
-The Human Resource Manager interviewed indicated this information is asked of all applicants as part of the hiring and promotion process on the employment application and during the background check.
-She also stated the three administrative adjudication questions are asked as part of a demotion.
-Eight new employees were hired during the audit period.
-The Auditor reviewed eight employee personnel files; all employees were considered as new hires for this facility although six employees were transfers from other GEO facilities.
-The Auditor's review of the personnel files showed that two employee files did not contain all the required documentation; one did not contain an application form with the administrative adjudication questions and the other file did not have a background check.
-The regional office and the facility's Human Resource Manager obtained the background check and the employment application for the staff members.
-The documentation verified the employment application, and the background check was completed, reviewed, and approved prior to hiring.
+The Office Support Specialist (Human Resource staff) interviewed indicated this information is checked on all applicants as part of the hiring and promotion process during the background check.
+Five new employees were hired during the audit period.
+The Auditor reviewed six employee personnel files, one new hire, a promotion, and three current employees.
+All the employee files had the administrative adjudication checks completed as part of the application form when hired and/or promoted.
 There were no contractors hired during the audit period.
 The documents and interviews demonstrated GEO and the facility considers incidents of sexual abuse/sexual harassment in determining whether to hire or promote anyone, or to enlist the services of any contractor, who may have contact with residents.

-The agency's policy 5.1.2-A states, "Each Facility shall conduct criminal background checks and make its best efforts to contact prior institutional employers to obtain information on substantiated allegations of sexual abuse or any resignation pending investigation of an allegation of sexual abuse, prior to hiring new employees.
+The agency's policy 5.1.2-A and facility's policy 2019-1 states, "Each Facility shall conduct criminal background checks and make its best efforts to contact prior institutional employers to obtain information on substantiated allegations of sexual abuse or any resignation pending investigation of an allegation of sexual abuse, prior to hiring new employees.
 Background checks shall be repeated for all employees at least every five years."
-The facility's policy 2019-1 mirrors the agency's policy.
-The Human Resource Manager interviewed indicated the agency utilizes a third-party company, Accurate for initial background checks and the background checks required every five years.
-She also stated that AKDOC conducts initial background checks.
-For AKDOC, the employee must complete a Wavier and Authorization to Release Information to begin the background process.
-The facility is notified by AKDOC when the background check is cleared, and the facility receives a written notification of approval for hiring stated the Human Resource Manager during the interview.
-The agency's Human Resource office sends out an email to the employee to request the employee to submit information through the human resource system to complete the five-year background checks.
-The Human Resource Manager stated that GEO and AKDOC conduct five-year background checks on all employees.
+The Office Support Specialist interviewed indicated the agency utilizes a thirdparty company, Accurate/Career Builder, for initial background checks and the background checks required every five years.
+The agency's Human Resources office sends out an email to the employee to request the employee to submit information through the human resource system to complete the fiveyear background checks.
 The employee personnel files were complaint with the employees' completed Disclosure Form utilized to capture the information for the background checks.
 Background checks are also conducted through AKDOC prior to an employee, and/or contractor being approved for hire, or a volunteer approved to provide services and required the five-year background check.
-The Auditor randomly selected eight employee files to review for the criminal background checks prior to hiring; seven had background checks completed prior to the hiring date.
-One file was missing the background check, this background check was provided to the Auditor after the on-site visit.
-Although the facility was activated just over a year, four employee files reviewed had five-year background checks, these employees were transfers from another GEO facility.
-The other four employee files did not have the length of service requiring a five-year background check.
-The facility has not utilized any contractors or volunteers since activation due to COVID, therefore there was no volunteer or contractor file to review.
+The facility is notified by AKDOC when the background check is cleared and receive notification of approval for hiring stated the Office Support Specialist during the interview.
+The Auditor randomly selected five employee files and two volunteer files to review for the criminal background checks prior to hiring; all were completed prior to the hiring date.
+Of the five employee files reviewed, only one employee had the length of service for the five-year background check and the five-year background checks were completed every five years.